chrisstarburst/starburst-sandbox/README.md

 ## 11. Define the Dataproduct

-Provide a title and a description for your data product and click 'Save and Continue'.
+Provide a title and a description for your data product, select the **Hive** Catalog, the **Sales** Domain and click 'Save and Continue'.

 ![Create Table](images/create-a-data-product-2.png)